dgaydukov/cert-aws/sa/files/sa.md

 * you can configure bucket to be Requester Pays bucket - in this case requester pay for get/put operations, but bucket owner still pay for storage
 * all requests should be authenticated (otherwise aws can't know requester)
-* if requester assume role, account to which role belong is charged
+* if requester assume role, account to which role belong is charged Don't confuse:
+* SSE-C - server-side encryption using customer key (encryption happened in server side, but key must be supplied by client for each request)
+* client encryption - encryption happened on client side, and already encrypted data transferred to/from s3.
+There are 2 options:
+    * Encryption SDK or AWS SDK S3 encryption with CMK - in this case for each request new data key would be generated:
+        * putObject - new data key is generated, object encrypted & stored, data key cipherText stored as metadata
+        * getObject - object & metadata received, cipherText send to kms to get plaintext data key, this plaintext key used to decrypt object
+    * Encryption SDK or AWS SDK S3 encryption with client master key - in this case master key stored in client:
+        * putObject - one-time-use symmetric key generated using master key and object encrypted with this one-time-use key, encrypted version of key stored as metadata
+        * getObject - encrypted key is decrypted using master key, object decrypted using plaintext one-time-use key

 ###### Glacier
 Glacier - low-cost tape-drive storage value with $0.007 per gigabyte per month.
 Used to store backups that you don't need frequently.
 Access to data can take from few minutes to a few hours.
 You store data as archives.